jwweii/fsphunter/README.md

 For users on WashU Compute1-RIS server:
 `LSF_DOCKER_PRESERVE_ENVIRONMENT=false bsub -G compute-PI_NAME -Is -q general-interactive -a 'docker(jwweii/fsphunter:ver5)' /bin/bash -c "cd ../../frameshift_project/ && /bin/bash"`
-The version of this docker image is different from that for the use in a usual terminal because there seems to be a firewall in Compute1-RIS clusters, where AnnitationHub, a R package, cannot normally work.
+This version of this docker image is different from that for the use in a usual terminal because there seems to be a firewall in Compute1-RIS clusters, where AnnitationHub, a R package, cannot normally work.
 In this version, the required R object and SQLite file were preloaded in the docker image.

 ## fsphunter.py
 This is an interactive program, which shows the genome cordinates on the terminal by giving the transcript ID and the frameshift peptide sequence.
 The command is as below: